KingPhito/Website/content/kotlin/2023-11-22-a-guide-to-asynchronous-programming-with-kotlin-coroutines.md

 	setLoadingState()
 }

+data class Data(payload: String)

 suspend fun getAPIData(): Data {
-	/* some network code */
+	delay(1500L)
+	return Data("payload")
 }

 fun setLoadingState() {
-	/* some UI code */
+	println("Loading...")
 }

 fun updateUI(data: Data) {
-	/* some UI code */
+	println(data.payload)
 }
 ```

 Here we have an implementation from our asynchronous programming example from earlier.
 We are using coroutine builders `runBlocking` and `launch` to nest one coroutine inside another.
 The coroutine created with the `launch` builder has the API suspend function call, which will cause it to suspend.
+For the purpose of these examples we're using `delay`, which is a suspend function That suspends a coroutine for a set amount of time, to simulate waiting for a network response.
 This does not however suspend the outer coroutine, created with the `runBlocking` builder.
 This way the loading state function executes first.

 Coroutines work in a very similar way to threads, but are much more lightweight.
 So lightweight in fact that several coroutines can be spawned and managed within a single thread.
 When a coroutine suspends, the thread it is working on remains free for other coroutines to continue execution.
 When the suspended function finishes whatever work it was doing, the coroutine is scheduled back onto a thread to continue execution.
 This gives us the possibility of parallelism without multi-threading.
 Let's say for example we needed to make two separate api calls: